vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 VTAdmin can do everything the old vtctld2 UI could do, now that the [vtctld2 parity project](https://github.com/vitessio/vitess/projects/13) has been completed.
 For a complete list of supported API methods, refer [here](https://github.com/vitessio/vitess/blob/main/go/vt/vtadmin/api.go#L332).

 The following are just a few examples of what VTAdmin can do!
-### Tablet Management
+### VTTablet Management
-VTAdmin provides a variety of Tablet management tools, from starting and stopping replication, setting Tablets to read/write, reparenting, deleting, pinging, and refreshing Tablets, to experimental features like tablet and VReplication QPS.
+VTAdmin provides a variety of VTTablet management tools, from starting and stopping replication, setting VTTablets to read/write, reparenting, deleting, pinging, and refreshing VTTablets, to experimental features like VTTablet QPS and VReplication QPS.
 <img src="/files/2022-11-28-vtadmin-intro/tablets.gif" alt="GIF of tablets features in VTAdmin Web"/>

 _Note: To use experimental features, make sure to set `REACT_APP_ENABLE_EXPERIMENTAL_TABLET_DEBUG_VARS` in VTAdmin Web and `--http-tablet-url-tmpl` in VTAdmin API, as experimental tablet features work by making HTTP requests to the VTTablets._